szlabs/harbor-tile/README.md

 * [Configuring Ops Manager Director for VMware vSphere](http://docs.pivotal.io/pivotalcf/1-12/customizing/vsphere-config.html)

 ## Build and Test
-Use the following command to initialize tile project if not.
+Use the following command to initialize tile project if not create yet.
 ```
 cd YOUR-PROD-DIRECTORY
 tile init